 10 Foods For Improved Gut Health

 Knowing the correct supplements is a must, especially when our food intake decides which kind of microorganisms thrive in our body.
-Here are 10 foods which can prove to be a boon for your gut health.
+Here are 10 foods which can heal leaky gut and be a boon for your gut health.

 Miso means fermented beans in Japanese.
 It is made from fermented soybeans and contains billions of beneficial bacteria.
 In Japan, many people still begin their day with a hearty bowl of miso soup to stimulate digestion and energize the body.